Eagle Ford - update through August 2017

-This interactive presentation contains the latest oil & gas production data from 18417 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010, through August 2017.
+This interactive presentation contains the latest oil & gas production data from 19565 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010, through August 2017.

 - You can click through the blocks on the top to see the slides.